Residential Customers: Backflow 101

 Vacuum Breakers and Dual Check Valves are considered “non-testable” and may be installed or replaced by a homeowner.

-Kitchen and lavatory faucets, constructed within the US, with integral or auxiliary spray heads, generally do not need additional backflow prevention devices.
+Kitchen and lavatory faucets that are constructed within the US, with integral or auxiliary spray heads, generally do not need additional backflow prevention devices.

 Because of their portability and universal ease of connection, general purpose/garden hoses pose one of the greatest risks for backflow occurrences.
 In addition, there is a general complacency (underestimation of hazard level), with what hoses are connected to or with what they are left submerged in.